Get notified of page updates

 In 2019, the American Society of Clinical Oncology (ASCO) published updated guidelines on endocrine treatment (hormonal therapy) for women with breast cancer.
 The guidelines recommended:

-• Many women with node-negative breast cancer should consider extended therapy for up to a total of 10 years of endocrine treatment based on considerations of recurrence risk.
+• Women with node-negative breast cancer should consider extended therapy for up to a total of 10 years of endocrine treatment based on considerations of their risk for recurrence.

-• The decision about extending hormone therapy should be a shared decision between doctors and patients based on discussions that weighs the benefits in lowering the risk for breast cancer recurrence, the benefits of prevention of second breast cancers versus the negative impact of side effects of treatment.
+• The decision to extend or not extend hormone therapy should be a shared decision between doctors and patients based on discussions that weighs the benefits of lowering the risk for breast cancer recurrence and preventing second breast cancers versus the negative impact of treatment side effects.

-The Panel noted that the benefits in of reduction were small and that a substantial portion of the benefit for extended aromatase inhibitor therapy came from prevention of a new breast cancer diagnosis.
+The ASCO Panel notes that the benefits of reduction are small and that a substantial portion of the benefit for extended aromatase inhibitor therapy comes from preventing a new breast cancer diagnosis.

 Updated: 01/02/2022